Publications | FAQ

 Design values for structural lumber go through a rigorous approval process.
 As the rules-writing agency for Southern Pine lumber, the Southern Pine Inspection Bureau (SPIB) is responsible for developing and publishing design values for Southern Pine.
 All testing and data analysis must be completed in accordance with approved standards.
 Proposed design values are submitted to the American Lumber Standard Committee (ALSC).
 Design values are approved by the ALSC Board of Review following a careful review and recommendation from the U.S. Forest Products Laboratory.

 Under the provisions of US Department of Commerce Voluntary Product Standard PS-20, if the species is denoted by the agency's mark then the species name does not have to be duplicated.
-Any lumber marked as SPIB, with no additional species designation, is Southern Pine (also referred to as Southern Yellow Pine and often abbreviated as SYP).
+Any lumber marked as SPIB, with no additional species designation, is Southern Pine (also referred to as Southern Yellow Pine and officially designated as SYP).
 Lumber containing the minor species will be labeled as Mixed Southern Pine.

 SPIB provides third-party audit inspections to Subscriber treated wood manufacturing facilities.
 These inspections include monitoring of in-plant quality control procedures and representative sampling of treated wood products.
 Samples are analyzed at the SPIB Chemical Laboratory and results are evaluated according to the American Wood Protection Association (AWPA) Standards M22 & M23.
 Plants in good standing are licensed to apply the distinctive SPIB Quality Mark to qualified treated wood products.